 - Name of food

-- Ingredient lists (including colors and food allergens)
+- Ingredient list (including colors and food allergens)

 - Nutrition Facts